 Where: Tositsa 48, Metsovo 442 00

-I stayed at Hotel Bitouni in Metsovo.
-At £25 a night, this was the most budget accommodation in town.
+Rooms at Hotel Bitouni in Metsovo weigh in at just £25 a night.
+Consequently, this is the most budget accommodation in town.
 Don’t let the low price put you off.

-The rooms and beds were very cosy, and the hotel was owned by a sweet Greek family.
-I had incredible views over the mountain from my window.
+The rooms and beds are very cosy, and the hotel is owned by a sweet Greek family.
+All rooms have spacious balconies with scenic views.
 This is the option I’d recommend if you are travelling through Greece on a tight budget.

 Getting to Metsovo

 Metsovo is 50km north of Ioannina, and the journey takes one hour.
-One day in Metsovo is sufficient, or you can opt to stay overnight in one of the cosy family-owned guest houses here.
+One day in Metsovo is sufficient.
+Alternatively, you can opt to stay overnight in one of the cosy family-owned guest houses here.

 Bus Travel in Metsovo